karlrdev/lazy-loader/README.md

 ### Dependency's

-Depending on your usage you might need to include a polyfill for the intersection observer
+Depending on your usage you might need to include a polyfill for the intersection observer.
+A great one by w3c can be found [here](https://github.com/w3c/IntersectionObserver/tree/master/polyfill)

 ## In the pipeline